 i. if the "L4S" feature is supported, the Low Latency, Low Loss and Scalable Throughput (L4S) Support indication within the "l4sInd" attribute.
 In this case, the AF shall also subscribe to notifications of ECN marking for L4S support information not available in 5GS within the"evSubsc" attribute as specified in 3GPP TS 29.514 [7]; and

-j. if the "PowerSaving" feature is supported, the time period between the start of the two data bursts in Uplink and/or Downlink direction within "periodUl" and "periodDl" attributes respectively;
+j. if the "PowerSaving" feature is supported, the time period between the start of the two data bursts in Uplink and/or Downlink direction within "periodUl" and "periodDl" attributes respectively and the Downlink Protocol Description related information within the "protoDescDl" attribute;

 NOTE 11: When both, "EnQoSMon" and "L4S" features are supported, for each data flow of the multi-modal service, the AF can include either the indication of L4S support within the "l4sInd" attribute or the request for congestion measurements within the "evSubsc" attribute as specified in 3GPP TS 29.514 [7], but the request cannot include both attributes simultaneously.
 The Individual AS Session with Required QoS Subscription resource cannot contain for a single-modal data flow(s) simultaneously both, the indication of L4S support and the subscription to congestion monitoring.